siddharth201/MyNotes/SystemDesign/BehaviouralPatterns/StrategyPattern.md

-# 🧠 STRATEGY PATTERN (1-line refresher)
+# 🧠 STRATEGY PATTERN

-> **Strategy Pattern lets you choose one algorithm from a family of algorithms at runtime, without changing the code that uses it.**
+> **Strategy Pattern defines multiple algorithms and makes them interchangeable at runtime.
+> In my projects, I usually combine Strategy with Factory — Factory decides which strategy to create based on runtime input, and the context uses it without knowing the implementation.
+> Examples include Google Maps navigation modes and payment methods.**

 ✔ It is a **Behavioral Design Pattern**
 ✔ Factory is often used to **select the strategy**